 Target analyte detections should have passing ion ratios (50 - 150% of theoretical).
 Ion ratio failures could be caused by matrix interference and/or be the result of the presence of isomers in the sample at different ratios than the ratio of isomers present in the calibration standards.

 Target compound identification was verified.
-No anomalies were identified with the following exception.
+No anomalies were identified.